PopulateTools/populate.tools/_careers/designer.md

 ## Benefits

-- **Remote, mixed or onsite**: some of us works regularly in our sunny Madrid office, others are fully remote, others mix.
+- **Remote, mixed or onsite**: some of us work regularly in our sunny Madrid office, others are fully remote, others mix.
 You are free to choose your place of work.
 - **Flexible schedule and hours**: You design your work schedule around your life, not the other way round.
 - **Events:** We get together a few time a years to work (when COVID allows), share and have fun
 - **Choose your hardware & software**: Linux, Mac... your choice